When you bid your 9-to-5 adieu, how do you plan to spend your time?

 Maybe these will get your juices flowing.

 There are some pretty incredible examples of those fully embracing their encore years by doing extraordinary things.
-There’s nothing wrong with finally learning how to crochet, perhaps inspired by watching your grandma make intricate blankets while you were a kid.
-But there are other options, too.
-People in retirement are learning to surf, getting a doctorate, starting charitable organizations or traveling to new continents.
+People in retirement are learning to surf, completing doctorate degrees and starting charitable organizations.
 Picture the possibilities.
 This is the time to think about trying something new and leaving regrets behind.

 You won’t know if you don’t try.